This game has unused code.

 xprobio.mov, stored in the \MOV folder of the disc, was intended to play after completing the six demo missions.
 While it is used, it horribly glitches and as a result is nearly unwatchable.

 Interestingly, it is the only video which does not have a renamed copy in the LEGO Software\Products\Bionicle Nestlé\MOV folder and the only one which isn't copied during the installation process.

-Bionicle game is splitted in two executables; Bionicle.exe and nestle_game.exe.
-Game starts with Bionicle.exe, which calls nestle_game.exe to start the correct level for platform game when needed.
+The program is split into two executables; Bionicle.exe and nestle_game.exe.
+It starts with Bionicle.exe, which then calls nestle_game.exe to start the correct level for the platform game when needed.

 We can manually start the level we want executing nestle_game.exe with the following arguments in a CMD:

 |nestle_game.exe 0||Starts the second menu that unlocks when you completed all the challenges|

 |nestle_game.exe 1||Gali challenge (This is the default when you don't pass arguments or incorrect arguments)|